 A Virus Infection

-If you have a computer that is running slow, it may mean that your computer may have a virus infection.
+If you have a computer that is running slow, it may mean that your PC may have a virus infection.
 Many people are surprised to hear they have a virus when they are running a free anti-virus program.

-Computer Running Slow Tips
+Computer Running Slow – Tips for a Faster PC

 Quit or Shut down Programs You are not Using If you realize your computer is running slow, quit or shut down the programs you are not using and have only a single browser window if possible.

-Run a “Second Opinion” Virus Scan Your current anti-virus program may have let a virus on your computer that is slowing down your computer.
+Run a “Second Opinion” Virus Scan Your current anti-virus program may have let a virus on your PC that is slowing down your PC.
 Use a second opinion virus scanner to double check that your computer is virus free.
 CAUTION: Do not run two anti-virus programs at the same time!
 Instead make sure to use a second opinion scanner or an online scanner that won’t interfere with your current anti-virus.

 Remove Browser Extensions Some browser extensions can cause surfing to feel slow or your online searches to be slow and not look the same as before.
 This is usually related to a browser extension slowing your Internet down.
 Remove browser extension that you don’t need.